mbradley0416/london-life/index.md

+Theme: jekyll-theme-cayman
-## Welcome to Mackenzie's GitHub Page
+# Welcome to Mackenzie's GitHub Page
 This is an experiment for my Information Systems class.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.